Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 He stresses that women are natural pursuers of masculine energy and male attention.
 According to him, no other strategy will work.

-“It will simply not feel right to a woman if you pursue her”, he writes.
+“It will simply not feel right to a woman if you chase her”, he writes.

 Throughout our relationship, even though I was always thinking and dreaming about my girlfriend, I held back.